Engage with God, through hope,

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 I fully realise that some readers will come to this particular article during their own difficult times.
-Maybe they are suffering from physical or emotional pain, possibly having lost loved ones through death or relationship breakdown/ divorce.
-Maybe they are facing cruel harassment or bullying at the hands of others.
-Or possibly they are unable to end self destructive addictions and bad habits etc. If so, please read on.
+Maybe they are suffering from serious physical or emotional pain and stress.
+Look, maybe it’s even something unavoidable like the results of corona virus (Covid-19).
+Possibly readers have lost loved ones through death or relationship breakdown/ divorce.
+Perhaps they are facing cruel harassment or bullying at the hands of others.
+Or they are despairing because of their self destructive addictions and bad habits etc. If any of this stuff relates to you, please read on.

-That Christian concept of ‘hope’, is closely related to both ‘trust’ and ‘faith’.
+That Christian concept of ‘hope’, is closely related to both ‘faith’ and ‘trust’.

 so that you may overflow with hope